fotor-2025042422352

 The verbal ballet does not end here, because the boss, Ron Dennis, also enters the scene a few hours later and absolves everyone.

-So far everything is fine, these are the words subsequently pronounced by Ron Dennis that tell us what the relationships are in the team.
-Pressed by Spanish journalists, Dennis barely contains himself and responds to Alonso's suspicion about tire pressure in qualifying:
+So far everything is fine, these are the words subsequently pronounced by Ron Dennis, which tell us what the relationships are like in the team.
+Pressed by Spanish journalists, Dennis barely contains himself and responds to Alonso's suspicion about tyre pressure in qualifying:

 "They were the same for both drivers".